luxfi/docs/docs/nodes/validate/validate-or-delegate.md

 in staking by "delegating" their tokens to an existing validator node.

-- **Stake Requirement:** To delegate on the Lux network, a minimum of 25 LUX tokens is required on the Mainnet (1 LUX on the Fuji Testnet).
+- **Stake Requirement:** To delegate on the Lux network, a minimum of 25 LUX tokens is required on the Mainnet (1 LUX on the Testnet).
 - **Process:** Delegators choose a specific validator node to delegate their tokens to, trusting that the validator will behave correctly and help secure the network on their behalf.
 - **Rewards:** Delegators are also eligible to receive rewards for their stake.
 The validator they